darkobits/nr/README.md

 This function accepts an executable name and an options object.
 The object's `args` property may be used to specify any [`CommandArguments`](src/etc/types/CommandArguments.ts) to pass to the executable.
-[`CommandOptions`](src/etc/types/CommandOptions.ts) also supports a variety of other ways to customize the invocation of a command.
+[`CommandOptions`](src/etc/types/CommandOptions.ts) also supports a variety of ways to customize the invocation of a command.

 To reference a command in a script, use either the return value from `command` directly or a string in the format `cmd:name` where name is the value provided in `options.name`.